chidennis/Data2bbots/README.md

 # Prerequisite:

-AWS Acccount
+AWS Web Console

-Create Ubuntu 18.04 EC2 Instnace
+Create Ubuntu 18.04 ec2 Instance

 t2. medium

 # To Start.....

-Install Jenkins on your linux server (Ubuntu 18.04 Distribution) cd /opt
+Install Jenkins on your linux server (Ubuntu 18.04 Distribution)

+cd /opt

 #copy the below and run as script